 Over the years, countless musicians have made the piano their primary musical instrument.
 Companies have fought tooth and nail to win the hearts (and wallets) of artists around the world.
 Today's big players in the concert market include Steinway & Sons, Kawai, Yamaha and Fazioli continues to make inroads.
 Over the years, there have been many other companies who have made fine concert instruments that continue to be cherished by pianists.
 Click to view an infographic highlighting just a few of the artists who continue to make the piano come alive and learn what pianos they prefer to use on the concert stage.

+The Sounds of HistoryA fully restored, vintage Steinway & Sons, Mason & Hamlin or other fine make of grand piano offers a great value.
+Although the lower price tag, when compared to a brand new, one is a component of that, this value goes far deeper.
 During the height of the piano industry, craftsmanship in North American piano factories was at its peak.
 Hundreds of companies, thousands of pianos and countless man hours resulted in the refinement of the piano as a musical instrument.
 As the premier entertainment and luxury item available at that time, everyone just had to own a piano!
 Advancements in plate design, action geometry, rim pressing and more changes piled on top of each other.
 Out of the intensity of the 'golden age' of piano making came some of the finest instruments ever built.

 Vintage Art Case Grand Pianos - Video DemosThe piano has long been a striking combination between its function as a musical instrument and as a piece of visual art.
 This was especially true during the early 'golden era' of the piano manufacturing industry.
 Steinway & Sons was among the many companies battling for supremacy during these competitive years.
 Experienced craftsmen combined with easy access to the finest woods and other materials resulted in some of the finest playing - and looking pianos ever crafted.
 Although today's new Steinways are rarely seen outside of their 'traditional' more modern design, expert restoration work allows musicians and appreciators of fine art the chance to experience the characteristics that have made vintage art case pianos so treasured.
 Below are several videos we have produced highlighting the work of the craftsmen and technicians here at Chupp's Piano Service, Inc.

-Covered in a beautiful Quarter Sawn Oak veneer, this rare Steinway was built in 1917.
+Steinway & Sons Model A-3 Grand Piano #188826 - Quarter Sawn Oak, Sketch 380 Cabinet.Covered in a beautiful Quarter Sawn Oak veneer, this rare Steinway was built in 1917.
 Fully rebuilt by us this piano features a new solid spruce soundboard, new hard rock maple pinblock, a fully rebuilt action and much more.
 Quarter Sawn Oak was rarely utilized on Steinway grand pianos.
 This instrument is currently featured at our Goshen, IN.
 Piano Showroom alongside a number of other 'Crown Jewel' style grand pianos.

 What’s the Difference: Tuning vs. Repair/Restoration